 Also, you can individually enable or disable other hardware modules.
 These modules can found in /etc/laptop-mode/conf.d/ directory.
 To view the list of all modules, run:

 ac97-powersave.conf kbd-backlight.conf auto-hibernate.conf lcd-brightness.conf battery-level-polling.conf nmi-watchdog.conf bluetooth.conf pcie-aspm.conf configuration-file-control.conf radeon-dpm.conf cpufreq.conf runtime-pm.conf cpuhotplug.conf sched-mc-power-savings.conf dpms-standby.conf sched-smt-power-savings.conf eee-superhe.conf start-stop-programs.conf ethernet.conf terminal-blanking.conf exec-commands.conf vgaswitcheroo.conf hal-polling.conf video-out.conf intel-hda-powersave.conf wireless-ipw-power.conf intel_pstate.conf wireless-iwl-power.conf intel-sata-powermgmt.conf wireless-power.conf

-To check the list of modules which are enabled, disabled or set as auto, just run:
+To check the list of modules which are enabled, disabled or set as auto, use grep command as shown below.

 If you find an important module is disabled, you can enable it by editing the respective module file.

 If you're not satisfied with the performance of Laptop Mode Tools, you can give Powertop a try.
 Powertop is a Linux power management tool designed by INTEL open source community.
 This tool can be used to investigate the power consumption issues of various hardware devices in your system.

 It is available in the default repositories of some Linux distributions.

 In Arch Linux and its derivatives like Antergos, Manjaro Linux, Powertop can be installed using pacman as shown below.

 $ sudo pacman -S powertop

 On Debian, Ubuntu, Linux Mint: